-Members vest (are eligible for the City portion of pension benefits) after 10 years of service.
-If a member resigns, or is terminated, before completing 10 years of service he or she is eligible for non-vested separation benefits.
+Members vest (become eligible for the City portion of pension benefits) after 10 years of service.
+If a member resigns, or is terminated, before completing 10 years of service they are eligible for non-vested separation benefits.

-Non-vested members are eligible to receive a refund of their accumulated contributions and interest, but are not eligible to receive any current or future City funded monthly pension benefit.
+Non-vested members are eligible to receive a refund of their accumulated contributions and earnings but are not eligible to receive any current or future Cityfunded monthly pension benefit.

-Upon separation, a member will receive a refund of his or her contributions, and interest earned to his or her separation date.
+Upon separation, a member will receive a refund of his or her contributions and earnings to his or her separation date.
 The member has the distribution choices listed below.

 - 1. Receive a Direct Refund (a check made payable to the member) of all Pre-tax and Post-tax (if any) contributions and interest less 20% Federal Tax withholding.
-Next tax filing the member will owe a 10% tax penalty to the IRS on the total amount of Pre-tax contributions and interest. - 2.
-Trustee Transfer the Pre-tax portion of the member's contributions and all interest to the financial institution designated by the member for deposit to the member's IRA.
+At the next federal income tax filing the member will owe a 10% tax penalty to the IRS on the total amount of Pre-tax contributions and interest. - 2.
+Trustee Transfer: The Pre-tax portion of the member's contributions and all interest is sent to the financial institution designated by the member for deposit to the member's IRA.
 Post-tax contributions (if any) will be refunded directly to the member. - 3.
 Receive a combination of a Direct Refund and a Trustee Transfer.
 The member would instruct Pension Administration regarding the amount to Trustee Transfer and the amount he or she wants to receive as a Direct Refund.

-When members separate, their department notifies the Pension Administration and Pension Administration contacts the member to discuss their pension payout options and give them the form(s) they need to complete.
-Within 30 days of separation, the member must instruct the Pension Administration as to the distribution of their funds.
-Failure to instruct within 30 days will result in a payment made directly to the member, less any applicable income tax withholding.
+When members separate, their department notifies the Pension Administrator and Pension Administration contacts the member to discuss their pension payout options and give them the form(s) they need to complete.